fcollf/DayPlannerUI/README.md

 In this example, the `onTapGesture` closure prints the tapped element's details to the console, but you can replace this with any custom behavior you need for your application.

-> [!Note]
+> [!IMPORTANT]
-> The tap gesture is only recognized when the `DayPlannerView` is in non-editable mode.
-If the view is
+> The tap gesture is only active in non-editable mode.
+If `DayPlannerView` is set to editable
-> set to editable mode (allowing users to select, drag or resize elements), the tap gesture won't be active.
+> mode (allowing element selection, dragging, or resizing), the tap gesture won't be recognized.
-> To use the tap gesture, ensure that the view is in non-editable mode by setting the `isEditable` property to `false`.
+> To utilize the tap gesture effectively, ensure that the view is in a non-editable state.
+This can
+> be achieved by either setting the `isEditable` property to false or by using the shorter
+> initializer for a display-only view

 ## License